Stabilized material point methods for coupled large deformation and fluid flow in porous materials: Numerical examples

-For MPM simulation, we introduce a background grid in which the 1 m square domain in Fig.~\ref{fig:impact-setup} is discretized by 10,000 square elements of equal size, $h=0.01$ m.
-We also generate 7,860 material points per body.
-In each body, we assume that 14 material points at the top center are under zero pressure boundary conditions to allow excess pore pressure to be drained after collision.
+For MPM simulation, we first introduce a background grid where the 1 m square domain in Fig.~\ref{fig:impact-setup} is discretized by mono-sized ($h=0.01$ m) square elements.
+We then augment ghost elements along the boundary to ensure solvability in the very first step.
+Subsequently, we generate 20,108 material points per body.
+In each body, we assume that 18 material points at the top center are under zero pressure boundary conditions to allow excess pore pressure to be drained after collision.
 All particles in a body are assigned the same initial velocity.
-Using a constant time increment of $\Delta{t}=0.0025$ s, we simulate the problem until $t=0.35$ s at which the two bodies are fully separated from the collision.
-When the non-stabilized standard MPM was used, however, the simulation terminated right after the collision due to non-convergence.
+Following the original problem, we use the MPM's default contact condition, namely a no-slip condition between particles.
+Using the same time increment as the original problem for solid bodies~\cite{Sulsky1994}, namely $\Del{t}=0.001$ second, we simulate the problem until $t=3$ seconds at which the two bodies are fully separated from the collision.
+When the non-stabilized standard MPM was used, the numerical solution exhibited checkerboard oscillations from the very first step.
+However, because our interest here is the stabilization of a impact problem, we suppress the stabilization term after collision for obtaining the non-stabilized standard MPM result below.

-Figure~\ref{fig:impact-collision} compares the standard and stabilized MPM solutions of excess pore pressure fields when the two bodies collide at $t=0.16$ s.
+Figure~\ref{fig:impact-collision} compares the standard and stabilized MPM solutions of excess pore pressure fields when the two bodies collide at $t=1.6$ seconds.
 Being consistent with previous results, we see that the standard MPM shows spurious pressure oscillations due to its lack of inf--sup stability.
 The stabilized MPM formulation again addresses this instability remarkably well.
 As far as we aware, this is the first time that a stabilized poromechanical formulation has been applied to a dynamic impact problem in the finite deformation range.
 The result of this example clearly demonstrates that the stabilization method can also be useful for this type of challenging problem.
-For completeness, in Fig.~\ref{fig:impact-contours} we present excess pore pressure fields obtained by the stabilized MPM from the time of collision.
+For completeness, in Fig.~\ref{fig:impact-contours} we present excess pore pressure fields obtained by the stabilized MPM from $t=1.6$ seconds.
 It can be seen that the stabilized MPM provides stable pore pressure solutions throughout the collision and bouncing processes.
+Note that the two bodies are subjected to tension when they are being detached from the sticky contact ($t=2.4$ seconds in Fig.~\ref{fig:impact-contours}), because here the MPM's default no-slip contact condition is used following the original problem.
+It is expected that the stabilization method will also work well for other contact conditions, especially if one uses a constraint-free contact formulation such as that proposed by Fei and Choo~\cite{Fei2019}.